intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/kubernetes/README.md

 Generate 1g Data like [this](https://github.com/intel-analytics/BigDL/tree/main/ppml/trusted-big-data-ml/scala/docker-occlum#generate-data), and you can use hdfs to replace the mount way, and you can just excute one query by adding [query_number] from 1 to 22 behind output_dir.For example:
 "hdfs:///input/dbgen hdfs:///output/dbgen 13" means excute query 13.

-Modify the following configuration in 'driver.yaml' and 'executor.yaml'.
+Modify the following configuration in 'driver.yaml' and 'executor.yaml' and 'run_spark_tpch.sh'.

 ```yaml
 #driver.yaml